-- the President will Chair the annual business meeting; he/she will have the powers and authorities typically vested in the Presidency of a learned society; he/she will discharge these and other duties as directed by the membership of the Association.
+- The President will Chair the annual business meeting.
+The President will have the powers and authorities typically vested in the Presidency of a learned society and will be required to discharge these and other duties as directed by the membership of the Association.

-- the immediate past-President will assist the president, and will assume the role of President in the event of the absence or disability of the President during the first year of the President‟s term.
+- The immediate Past-President will assist the President and will assume the role of President in the event of the absence of the President during the first year of the President's term.

-- the Secretary-Treasurer will manage the account(s) of the Association; and will collect and disburse funds according to the direction of the membership.
+- The Secretary-Treasurer will manage the account(s) of the Association; and will collect and disburse funds according to the direction of the membership.
 The Secretary-Treasurer will prepare an annual report of all financial activity, to be presented and entered into the minutes at the annual business meeting.
-He/she will maintain the active membership list, including a list in electronic format.
-He/she will take the minutes of the annual business meeting, and will make these available to the Newsletter Editor for distribution to the membership.
-The Secretary-Treasurer will assume the role of President in the event of absence or disability of the president during the final two years of the President‟s term.
+They will maintain the active membership list, including a list in electronic format.
+They will take the minutes of the annual business meeting, and will make these available to the Newsletter Editor for distribution to the membership.
+The Secretary-Treasurer will assume the role of President in the event of absence of the President during the final two years of the President‟s term.